-into my clinic, a reconverted cottage where I had a little birth room for people who lived far out in the woods and wanted to be closer to town for the delivery.
+When she went into labor on Christmas Eve day I wasn’t surprised to see fifteen other people pile into my clinic, a reconverted cottage where I had a little birth room for people who lived far out in the woods and wanted to be closer to town for the delivery.
 They arrived, arms piled high with food and libations, as well as presents and a small, fully decorated Christmas tree.
 The table was laid out with snacks and someone began pouring the wine.
 A fire was soon blazing in the fireplace.
 Michael had a flask of whiskey, which he sipped from time to time, “to help with my nerves and such,” he explained.

 Her labor puttered through the afternoon.
 Candles were burning and Christmas lights twinkled on the tree.
 Spirits were high.
 More guests arrived towards evening.
 The place overflowed onto the front porch where the men gathered, their breath visible in the frosty air, their hands warmed by their mugs of steaming hot tea and whiskey.

-Michael was by her side, breathing in synch with her every breath; sweat trickling down his face; hair standing on end; his flask in his back pocket.
+Michael was by her side, breathing in synch with her every breath; sweat trickling down his face, hair standing on end, his flask in his back pocket.
 After every contraction a roar would erupt from the crowd, encouraging her on, carrying her on the waves of their robust enthusiasm.

-When she started to push, Michael was at the foot of the bed ready to “catch” the baby.
+When she started to push, Michael kneeled at the foot of the bed, ready to “catch” the baby.
 Just as the head was beginning to appear, she looked aghast at her husband, “MICHAEL, FOR GOD’S SAKE MAN, COMB YOUR HAIR.
 THE BABY’S COMING,” she shouted.

 Hours later the celebration continued unabated; the wine flowed; the baby content and nursing.
 I gave them a final hug.
 “Lock up when you leave.
 Merry Christmas.
 I will check in tomorrow,” I said as I quietly slipped unnoticed out the door.
-Snow was falling gently as I left.
+Snow was falling steadily as I left.
 The streets were empty.
 All was well.